jiangnan3/Searchable_Encryption/README.md

 Please input the keyword you want to search:  TN

-Please input the file stored the master key:  masterkey
+Please input the file that stored the master key:  masterkey

 (A file named TN_trapdoor will be generated)